Reference Frames and the Ontology of General Relativity. Re(l)ality: The View From Nowhere vs. The View From Everywhere: Introduction

-This paper addresses a central question: how should we interpret two distinct local relational observables when expressed relative to distinct reference frames?
-Two primary views aim to answer this question.
+where $[\bullet]^{*}$ denotes the pullback by $\Phi^{-1}$ and $T_{[ab\dots]}$ denotes a covariant tensor understood locally as a section of some appropriate tangent vector bundle over $\mathcal{M}$.\footnote{Here, I am using the abstract index notation (see \citealp{Penrose1984}) to stress that it is a geometrical object independent from the choice of a coordinate representation.} This is what is often referred to as a \textit{relational observable}.

+Once observables in GR are secured in this precise way, an interpretive question arises that is independent of the technical construction and that is the focus of this paper: \emph{how should we interpret two distinct relational observables defined relative to two distinct reference frames?}

+The answer bears on the ontology of GR---specifically, on the viability of two forms of \emph{physical perspectivalism}, moderate and strong, that have been proposed in the literature \citep{AdlamPerspect}.
+Conceptualising these proposals within GR requires regimenting a cluster of key notions---``observer'', ``perspective'', ``objective'' or ``perspective-neutral'' reality.
+The central conceptual move to this end, developed in §\ref{terminology}, is a distinction between two properties a relational quantity may possess: \textit{frame-independence}---the preservation of its value across changes of frame---and \textit{frame-freedom}---its construction without invoking any frame at all.
+This distinction does substantial work in defusing one of the most common concern raised against the strong perspectivalism in the recent literature, namely its alleged inability to underwrite the structural connections between perspectives, which---I shall argue----relies on ambiguities around different notions of \lq{}perspective-neutrality\rq{}.

+Once the debate is transferred from metaphysics to GR and recast in the rigorous language of relational observables and reference frames, two distinct interpretive ontological options can be cleanly separated.